-4.4 Ice laver formation and its climatic drivers
+4.4 Ice layer formation and its climatic drivers

 In the previous sections, we showed that ice layer formation on some ice shelves causes enhanced depletion of accessible FAC.
-Figures ???a and b respectively show the maximum absolute difference and the corresponding relative difference between total FAC and accessible FAC that occurs over the period 1950-2100 for SSP5-8.5.
-The differences are highest on ice shelves

-- 445 in Dronning Maud Land and on the Amery, West, Shackleton, Ross and Filchner-Ronne ice shelves.
-In contrast, for Ross ice shelf the maximum difference is found near the grounding line, and for Filchner-Ronne ice shelf near the seaward edge.
-The differences are lowest in the Bellingshausen Sea region, on ice shelves such as Wilkins, George VIand, Stange and Abbot, and on the Getz and Crosson ice shelves ($< \frac{3.9}{3.9}$ m and $< \frac{47}{47}$ %), which are among the warmest and wettest ice shelves of the AIS (> -19 °C and > 600), which is in line with Fig. 7 mm w.e. yr^{-1}).
-The absence of ice slabs under these conditions is 450 also depicted in Fig. 5c.
+Figures 9a and b respectively show the maximum absolute difference and the corresponding relative difference between total FAC and accessible FAC that occurs over the period 1950-2100 for SSP5-8.5.
+The differences are highest on ice shelves in Dronning Maud Land and on the Amery, West, Shackleton, Ross and Filchner-Ronne ice shelves.
+In contrast, for Ross the maximum difference is found near the grounding line, and for Filchner-Ronne near the seaward edge.
+The differences are lowest in the Bellingshausen Sea region, on ice shelves as Wilkins, George VI and Stange and Abbot, and on the Getz and Crosson ice shelves (< 3.9 m and < 47 %), which are among the warmest and wettest ice shelves of the AIS ($> -19 \,^{\circ}$ C and $> 600 \,^{\circ}$ mm yr-1), which is in line with Fig. 7c.

-In Figs. ???c to h we zoom in on FAC and accessible FAC time series for selected locations plotted together with accumulation, melt and associated MOA.
-At Amery, Shackleton, Filchner-Ronne and Larsen C-and Filchner-Ronne ice shelves, we see that extreme melt seasons can cause a persistent reduction in accessible FAC -(indicated by the grey shaded area).
-We define a melt season as extreme when the melt exceeds the 93 % quantile of the detrended time series.
-The 5-year running average

-- MOA values for which this occurs on Amery, Shackleton and Filchner-Ronne are between 0.59-0.71.
-On Larsen C, where melt 455 is more constant over the years, this occurs for a MOA of about 1.04.
+In Figs. 9c to h we zoom in on FAC and accessible FAC time series for selected locations plotted together with accumulation, melt and associated MOA.
+At Amery, Shackleton, Filchner-Ronne and Larsen C ice shelves, we see that extreme melt seasons can cause a persistent reduction in accessible FAC.
+The 5-year running average MOA values for which this occurs on Amery, Shackleton and Filchner-Ronne are between 0.59-0.71.
+On Larsen C, where melt is more constant over the years, this occurs for a MOA of about 1.04.
 On the wetter Wilkins location, ice layer formation is limited, even though the firn layer becomes completely depleted and a MOA of 1 is exceeded.
 In addition, on the wetter Getz ice shelf location, ice layer formation is also limited as a MOA of 0.6 has not been reached, even though > 50 % of the FAC has become depleted.
-The general pattern of these figures is that melt-water blocking ice lenses are primarily formed in drier - 460 locations with significant considerable interannual variability in melt.
+The general pattern of these figures is that melt-water blocking ice lenses are primarily formed in drier locations with significant interannual variability in melt.